 As with your main residence, a holiday home can have a broadband contract ranging from 12 to 24 months in duration.
 However, consider the following before signing up to a fixed-term contract:

-If the answer is yes, then you might benefit from a cheap broadband deal like ADSL.
-Most providers offer this type of broadband for less than £20 a month, so it’s a great way to keep you online but not out of pocket even if a month passes where you find you cannot make your regular visits.
+If the property welcomes guests on a weekly or fortnightly basis, it might benefit from a cheap broadband deal like ADSL.
+Most providers offer this type of broadband for less than £20 a month, remaining online without wasting money on unnecessary connectivity.

-How often do you actually use the internet while you are there?
+3. How do you use the internet in your second home?

-A little pricier but with a lot more freedom, rolling broadband contracts last 30-days, renew every month and can be cancelled with 30 days’ notice with no exit fees.
+A little pricier but offering a lot more freedom, rolling no contract broadband packages last 30 days, automatically renew every month, and can be cancelled with 30 days’ notice without incurring any exit fees.

-Rolling broadband contracts are offered at a higher price than fixed contracts and usually won’t have added perks like waived set-up fees.
-For example, these are the current (April 2020) prices for one of the priciest suppliers’ (Virgin Media) and one of the best value suppliers’ (Plusnet) fixed and rolling contracts:
+Rolling broadband contracts are offered at a higher price than fixed contracts, and rarely receive added perks like waived set-up fees.
+As an illustration, we’ve listed the current (as of September 2020) prices for Virgin Media and NOW TV’s fixed and rolling broadband contracts: